 How to Upload A Guitar Video to Instagram

-Another advantage of this is that while there are many people doing a similar thing, not everyone is.
+Another advantage of this is that while many people are doing a similar thing, not everyone is.
 Take pride in the fact that you’re going the extra mile.
 So let’s get into it.

 1) Mix and Enhance the Garageband Audio in Your DAW (Garageband)